skip to content

 01:06:04 - Jenn Junod

 Yay.
 Yay.
 We did the thing.
-And to take a page out of Scott's book of Please make sure that you follow on Twitch and subscribe on YouTube.
+And to take a page out of Scott's book, please make sure that you follow on Twitch and subscribe on YouTube.
 Make sure you follow everybody that is currently in the audience right now.
-You can find me on twitter@jenshaw.com and you can find Anthony at AJC Web Dev.
+You can find me on Twitter at @JenSchaw.com, and you can find Anthony at AJC Web Dev.
 Yay.
-I mean, like, I. Scott, like, I want to do that.
-Like, you do such a good job at it.
-Oh, yay.
-Enjoy dinner and yes, everyone, thank you for this stream today and coming and hanging out and tomorrow I have a stream during your Twitter space.
-But y'all, they always have JavaScript jam.
-Java.
-Is it Jamsun?
-Why do I always get I was
+I mean, like, Scott, I want to do that.
+You do such a good job at it.
+Oh, yay, enjoy dinner.
+And yes, everyone, thank you for this stream today and coming and hanging out.
+And tomorrow, oof, I have a stream during your Twitter Space, but y'all, they always have JavaScript Jam...
+Java... is it Jam?
+Why do I always get them?

 01:07:02 - Anthony Campolo

-from Jamie, because I also do the FSJam podcast, so it's easy to confuse them.
+It's because I also do the FS Jam podcast, so it's easy to confuse them.
 It's just JavaScript Jam.
 And yeah, you should leave that section saved so you can come hang out and just do your stream before or after.
-Obviously I'm not saying reschedule the one you have, but for the future, normally.
+Obviously I'm not saying reschedule the one you have, but for the future...

 01:07:21 - Jenn Junod